Religion in Sweden: Islam

-Mosque in Malmö, where approx 1/3 of city’s inhabitants are Muslims.

 Islam entered Sweden primarily through immigration from countries with large Muslim populations (such as Albania, Bosnia and Herzegovina, Turkey, Iraq, Morocco, Iran, Kosovo, Sandžak, Somalia and Syria) in the late 20th century.
 The Baltic Tatars were the first Muslim group in modern Sweden.

 In 2021, Sweden's official statistics counted 224,459 formally affiliated Muslims.
 According to a 2016 Pew Research Center estimate, they are 8.1% of the Swedish population.

-Future projections

-The Pew Research Center estimates that Sweden's Muslim population by 2050 could grow to 31% in a high migration scenario, 21% in a medium scenario and 11% with no further Muslim migration.
+The Pew Research Center estimated in 2017 that Sweden's Muslim population by 2050 could grow to 31% in a high migration scenario, 21% in a medium scenario and 11% with no further Muslim migration.